Working at RIKEN

 Childcare facilities

 On-campus daycare facilities are located at the Wako, Yokohama and Kobe campuses.
-See the section on Children section for details.
+See the page Support for balancing work and childcare for details.

 Support